 By using segments comprised of your data, Google matches your users to Google accounts, adds users to data segments, generates similar audience segments, shows Dynamic ads, and ensures your Google Ads campaigns comply with Google’s policies.
 In addition, reports containing audience data are available in your Google Ads account and any other accounts you’ve shared your audiences with.

 Google may also use your customer data to improve your campaign performance.
 For example, Google uses both past conversion data and the data you add to optimize your bids for automated bid strategies, with the goal of improving your overall ROI.
 Your customer data can be used to improve your performance when using certain bid and targeting strategies without requiring you to apply audiences in the campaign.
 Google might also use your data to identify other relevant audience segments for you and to provide certain insights about the composition of your data segments.
-Google also uses aggregated and anonymized data for the benefit of all advertisers, including, for example, improving similar audience segments.

 Finally, your data segments won’t be shared with any third party or other advertisers without your permission, and Google won’t use your data segments to advertise its own products.